waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategy Notes
 - **Puzzle Lesson:** 'Scoot' means you must leave the map area entirely to allow the game state to update (e.g. NPCs moving objects).
 Confirmed: Leaving Tin Tower refreshed the map and moved the Sages, advancing the puzzle.
-- Team Strategy: Paprika (Typhlosion) is the carry and current lead.
+- Team Strategy: Paprika (Typhlosion) is the carry and current lead (Paralyzed).
 Basalt (Geodude) has Magnitude.
 - Protocol: Mark NPCs immediately.
 NEVER delete markers for defeated trainers; they remain as solid obstacles.
 Mark as 'Defeated'.
 - **Position Verification:** When movement is interrupted (e.g. by new object), immediately check actual coordinates.
 Do not assume movement completed.
 - **Screen Text:** Trust visual evidence (Screen Text) over system notes if they conflict.
 Text can persist or trigger unexpectedly.